-TRUMPINGTON FARM COMPANY manages over 2000 hectares of farmland for a number of landowners on the south and west sides of Cambridge from Great Shelford to the south and Lolworth to the north west.
+TRUMPINGTON FARM COMPANY manages in the region of 3,000 hectares of farmland for a number of landowners on the south and west sides of Cambridge from Great Shelford to the south and Lolworth to the north west.

 Crops and Rotation

 About two-thirds of crops are wheat and one-third is oilseed rape with other break crops like sugar beet and peas.
 A typical crop rotation would be two years of wheat followed by one of break crop of oilseed rape.
 Sugar beet and peas prefer light soil so our predominantly heavy clay restricts crop choices.